kkuehl/talus/docs/source/debugging.rst

 Restarting
 ^^^^^^^^^^

-To restart the slave daemon, run :code:`sudo restart talus_slave`.
+To restart the slave daemon, run :code:`sudo restart talus-slave`.
 The slave daemon will gracefully shutdown, killing all running vms before doing so.
 Sometimes this can take up to a minute before the slave daemon has completely quit.